 The inspiration for this model was the Fujifilm Mini 90.
-In fact the two models are nearly identical when checking out their specks.
-What’s more is that this is a quite intuitive camera and almost as precise as a digital one.
-This means that taking photos is very easy and a straightforward process.
+In fact, the two models are nearly identical when checking out their specks.
+What’s more, is that this is quite intuitive camera and almost as precise as a digital one.
+This means that taking photos is a very easy and straightforward process.

 Its only let down for Leica fans, or those who want a Leica, but can’t afford the classic models, is its lens.
-The lens is a variation of the one used on the Fujifilm Mini 90, and not the ones Leicas are known for.
+The lens is a variation of the one used on the Fujifilm Mini 90 and not the one Leicas are known for.

 Aside from these cameras being used for instant pictures the size of a credit card, there are a few other features they have in common.
 For instance, they’re both compatible with the Fujifilm Instax Mini film.

-Both models give the user control over the flash, with setting it on, off, or auto.
+Both models give the user control over the flash, by setting it on, off, or auto.
 They also share a special setting for indoor photography with light coming from a bulb.

 Neither of these models will create the crips photos you’re hoping for.
-One of the factors influencing this aspect, is their size.
-Additionally, they’re pretty close in design to the analogue cameras, and they aren’t compatible with professional lenses able to capture all the details.
+One of the factors influencing this aspect is their size.
+Additionally, they’re pretty close in design to the analog cameras, and they aren’t compatible with professional lenses able to capture all the details.

 Both cameras work best with the flash deactivated on items that are near the lens, especially when there is enough light in the environment.